vvfosprojects/vvfgeofleet/README.md

 ###### Complexity: `O(Nv)` Nv being the total number of vehicles.

-Resturns vehicles within the specified rectangle.
+Returns vehicles within the specified rectangle.

 Optionally, it is possible to specify an array of vehicle classes as a filter.